 - The Federal Pell Grant requires enrollment to be finalized on the 7th calendar day of the term.
 While part-time grants are available, the maximum amount of the award requires full-time enrollment.

-- The Frank O'Bannon Grant (also called the Indiana Higher Education Award), as well as several other state grants such as Twenty-First Century Scholars, require full-time enrollment on the 28th calendar day of the term.
+- The Frank O'Bannon Grant (also called the Indiana Higher Education Award), as well as several other state grants such as Twenty-First Century Scholars, require full-time enrollment on the last day of the semester.

 Withdrawal or Dropping Classes